Arunkambrekar/ChronoCal/README.md

 # ChronoCal
-# ChronoCal   **⏰ A Minimalist Analog Clock with Integrated Calendar**  "ChronoCal: Your timeless timekeeper with built-in calendar intelligence."
+**⏰ A Minimalist Analog Clock with Integrated Calendar** .
+"ChronoCal: Your timeless timekeeper with built-in calendar intelligence."